Are you ready to free yourself from narcissists?

 • Who wouldn’t want to thwart others from verbally and emotionally bullying, belittling, and brow-beating them?

 Betsy and I have endured our respective narcissists and survived to tell and write about it.
-Now we offer our hard-won, passionate, and “rueful” wisdom, as Betsy calls it, for free as an ebook.
+Now we offer our hard-won, passionate, and “rueful” wisdom, as Betsy calls it, as an ebook.

 Here are what what two others online writers say about The Narcissist: A User’s Guide: